evolvedbinary/hsg-project-wiki/Setup-hsg3.md

 1. Once you've made all of your commits, select `Sync` to synchronize your changes to GitHub.

-### Getting ready to publish your work to hsg

-1. Before you can publish to hsg, you must first enter the passwords provided to you during your training for the two production servers.
-To do this, in oXygen's Tools toolbar dropdown menu, select `Enter server credentials`.

 ### Publishing your work to hsg

 1. Publish the changes to hsg in oXygen using the Tools dropdown menu > `Upload current file to history.state.gov`.

-    Before you publish the first time, you must enter your credentials for the hsg servers into the `build.properties` file in your `hsg-project` directory.
-You will be provided with this information during your training.
+    Before you publish the first time, you must first enter the passwords provided to you during your training for the two hsg production servers.
+To do this, in oXygen's Tools toolbar dropdown menu, select `Enter server credentials`.

 ## Keeping up with the latest work